usoni01/take-home-engineering-challenge/README.md

 So instead of coding at a whiteboard with someone watching over your shoulder under high pressure, which is not a thing we often do, we instead discuss code that you have written previously when we meet.

-This can be a project of your own or a substantial pull request on a third party project, but some folks have done largely private or proprietary work, and this engineering challenge is for you.

 ## Guidelines

 -   This is meant to be an assignment that you spend approximately three hours of dedicated, focused work.
 Do not feel like you need to overengineer the solution with dozens of hours to impress us.
 Be biased toward quality over quantity.